Methodology

 Information in the ‘School capacity’ release has been derived from three data sources:

-1. School Capacity survey: an annual survey returned by local authorities in England that collects information on the below.
+- School Capacity Survey (opens in a new tab): an annual survey returned by local authorities in England that collects information on the below.

-• Local authority planned places: plans for changes to the number of primary and secondary places for the next three academic years.
+- Local authority planned places: plans for changes to the number of state-funded mainstream primary and secondary places for the next three academic years.

-• Actual pupil numbers in the forecast data are based on the January 2022 census.
+- Actual pupil numbers in the forecast data are based on the January 2023 census (the census closest to the middle of the academic year).

-• Number on roll figures within the school capacity data are taken from the May census for the relevant academic year.
+- Number on roll figures within the school capacity data are taken from the May census for the relevant academic year, in line with the reference point for the capacity measurement.

-3. DfE Central Programmes data: internal projects which will add or remove capacity.
-Further detail is available in the 'School place planning technical guidance 2022' in supporting files.
+- DfE Central Programmes data: DfE run projects which will add or remove capacity.
+Further detail is available in the 'School place planning technical guidance 2023' in supporting files.

 Data coverage and quality

-For the 2022 School Capacity publication, planning area level forecasts for Kent are yet to be signed off and are subject to change.
+For the 2023 School Capacity publication, planning area level forecasts for Liverpool are subject to change.

 School capacity

-The School capacity survey includes mainstream state schools with capacity in any of the year groups from reception to year 11, on 1 May.
+The School capacity Survey includes mainstream and special state schools with capacity in any of the year groups from reception to year 11, on 1 May.
 This includes local authority-maintained schools and academies, including free schools, city technology colleges, university technical colleges, studio schools.
+Special schools also include Non-maintained Special Schools.

 The capacities of recently opened free schools are reported at their final intended capacity once places are filled.

-Survey returns exclude special schools, nursery schools and nursery units within schools, pupil referral units and alternative provision settings, dedicated SEN units within schools, independent schools and 16-19 establishments.
+Survey returns exclude nursery schools and nursery units within schools, pupil referral units and alternative provision settings, independent schools and 16-19 establishments.

 For a middle-deemed primary school, all capacity is counted as primary.
 Primary capacity excludes nursery places.